Experimental Demonstration of a Quantum Controlled-SWAP Gate with Multiple Degrees of Freedom of a Single Photon: Introduction

-In this letter, we focus on the experimental realization of deterministic quantum Fredkin gate with hybrid DoFs of a single photon.
-Polarization and OAM DoFs are used to span the Hilbert space $\JH_8=\JH_2^{\mathrm{p}}\otimes\JH_4^{\mathrm{o}}$, where the subscripts represent the corresponding spatial dimension.
-A series of quantum states are inputed to illustrate the performance of the Fredkin gate.
-Not only are the conversion rate used, but also do we have quantum state tomography (QST) in Hilbert space $\JH_4^{\mathrm{o}}$ while the polarization of a given quantum state is horizontal, vertical or diagonal.
-All conversion rates measured are greater than $93\%$.
-In addition, a kind of Greenberger-Horne-Zeilinger (GHZ) states can be generated by our quantum Fredkin gate, and we perform a Mermin inequality test to discuss its quantum contextuality.
+In this article, we focus on the experimental realization of deterministic quantum Fredkin gate with hybrid DoFs of a single photon.
+Polarization and OAM DoFs are used to span the Hilbert space $\JH_8=\JH_2^{\mathrm{p}}\otimes\JH_4^{\mathrm{o}}$, where the superscript o and p represent the orbital angular momentum and the polarization DoF, respectively, and the subscripts represent the corresponding Hilbert space dimension.
+We use a specific set of quantum states as input states to test the performance of the Fredkin gate.
+We utilize the conversion rate for verification of the gate, and all conversion rates measured are greater than $93\%$.
+Meanwhile, we have quantum state tomography (QST) in Hilbert space $\JH_4^{\mathrm{o}}$ while the polarization of a given quantum state is horizontal, vertical or diagonal.
+In addition, the single-quanta nonseparable states can be generated by our quantum Fredkin gate, and we perform a Mermin inequality test to discuss quantum contextuality.
 Our research paves the way for quantum computing and quantum fundamental study by using hybrid-DoF or high-dimension coding methods.